 |Age Group||Foreign-Born Population Share||Native-Born Population Share|

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Hawaii, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.
-Foreign-born workers currently make up 20.2 percent of all entrepreneurs in the state, despite being just 17.0 percent of Hawaii’s population.
+Immigrants make up roughly one in five entrepreneurs in the state, despite being just 18.0 percent of Hawaii’s population.

 |People employed by immigrant-owned firms||38,048|

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed more than $104 billion in state and local taxes, as well as almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
-Immigrants in Hawaii play an important role contributing to the state’s economy, both as consumers and taxpayers.
+Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
+This left them with more than $1.0 billion in spending power.
+Immigrants in Hawaii play an important role contributing to the state’s economy both as consumers and taxpayers.

-Nationally, immigrants are 17.2 percent more likely to hold an advanced degree than the native-born.
+Nationally, immigrants are 9.2 percent more likely to hold an advanced degree than the native-born.
 They are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
-In Hawaii, immigrants play a particularly large role as nursing aides, taxi drivers, and agricultural managers.
+This holds true in Hawaii, where immigrants play a particularly large role as nursing aides, taxi drivers, and agricultural managers.

 |Workforce Education||Foreign-Born Population||Native-Born Population|